michael-hartmann/caps/docs/manual/manual.rst

 :math:`T=0`, and the sphere and plane are assumed to be perfect reflectors.

-Please note that due to parallelization, the number of terms computed in the summations over :math:`m` varies from run to run.
-As a consequence, the numerical value obtained for the free energy also varies from run to run.
+Please note that due to parallelization, the number of terms computed in the summation over :math:`m` may vary from run to run.
+As a consequence, the numerical value obtained for the free energy also may vary from run to run while respecting the prescribed relative error.
 The abort criterion for the summation over :math:`m` can be changed by the option ``--cutoff`` described in more detail below.

 Mandatory options
 ^^^^^^^^^^^^^^^^^